 In order to lend a helping han, we have reviewed a few different models from some of the most renowned air purifier manufacturers in the world, Dyson and BlueAir.
 Specifically, we focus on the Blue Pure 211 and the Blueair 650 vs the Dyson Pure Cool and the Dyson Pure Hot + Cool.

 Dyson vs. Blueair Reviews

-The Dyson Pure Hot + Cool looks sleek and modern, with a great design aesthetic.
-It is ansi recognized as the best air purifier with heater combo on the market and a great investment for improving the comfort of your home.
+The Dyson Pure Hot + Cool looks sleek and modern, with a grey and white cylindrical aesthetic design.
+The air purifier is 8.7 x 6.06 x 24.88 inches in size and 8.6 pounds.
+It is recognized as the best air purifier with a heater on the market and a great investment for improving the comfort of your home.